Glasgow dialect

+The Glasgow dialect, also called Glaswegian or Glasgow patter, is a dialect or language variety spoken in and around Glasgow, Scotland.
+It is most common in working class people, which has led to stigma from members of other classes and those outside Glasgow.

-The Glasgow dialect, also called Glaswegian, varies from Scottish English at one end of a bipolar linguistic continuum to the local dialect of West Central Scots at the other.
+Glaswegian varies from Scottish English at one end of a bipolar linguistic continuum to the local dialect of West Central Scots at the other.
 Therefore, the speech of many Glaswegians can draw on a "continuum between fully localised and fully standardised".
 Additionally, the Glasgow dialect has Highland English and Hiberno-English influences owing to the speech of Highlanders and Irish people who migrated in large numbers to the Glasgow area in the 19th and early 20th centuries.
 While being named for Glasgow, the accent is typical for natives across the full Greater Glasgow area and associated counties such as Lanarkshire, Renfrewshire, Dunbartonshire and parts of Ayrshire, which formerly came under the single authority of Strathclyde.
-It is most common in working class people, which can lead to stigma from members of other classes or those outside Glasgow.

 As with other dialects, it is subject to dialect levelling where particularly Scots vocabulary is replaced by Standard English words and, in particular, words largely from colloquial English.
 However, Glaswegians continue to create new euphemisms and nicknames for well-known local figures and buildings.